ana5-30/Portfolio-website/README.md

 **Introduction**\
 This website serves as a showcase of my skills in frontend development and web design.
-I've built this website using JavaScript, HTML, and CSS to demonstrate my proficiency in these technologies.
+I've built this website using HTML and CSS to demonstrate my proficiency in these technologies.

 **Features**\
 Responsive design\